s4k1b/Front-End-Developer-s-Guide/js_browser.md

 - Attributes are strings but DOM properties may not be.
 For instance, the `input.checked` property is boolean.

   - There are other examples.
-The `style` attribute is a string, the the `stype` property is an object.
+The `style` attribute is a string, the `stype` property is an object.
   - The `href` DOM property is always the full URL, even if the attribute consists of relative URL or just a `#hash`.
 For example.

   ```html